simona5108/inet/showcases/ethernet/cutthrough/doc/index.rst

    :end-at: phyLayer
    :language: ini

-.. - the cuttroughinterface is needed for the cuttrough
-   - the streamingphylayer is needed also for that cuttrough (it needs to support packet streaming)(the cuttroughinterface does that by default)

 The cut-through interface in the switches support packet streaming by default; the :ned:`EthernetStreamingPhyLayer` in the hosts support packet streaming as well.

 Results
 -------

-.. - qtenv
-   - seqchart
-   - chart

-..
-Here is a video of the cut-through behavior in Qtenv:

-..
-Here is a video of the store-and-forward behavior in Qtenv:

 The following videos store-and-forward and cut-through behavior in Qtenv, respectively:

-.. **TODO** store and forward video; disable arp

 .. video:: media/storeandforward.mp4
    :width: 100%